-the exogenous shocks holding other components fixed, is sufficient to eliminate selection bias in comparisons of individuals assigned different values of $Z_i$ .
-This generalizes the propensity score approach to settings with multi-valued or continuous treatments.
-Importantly, this result holds even when $Z_i$ is not generated from a mechanism satisfying the ETE property, or indeed outside of the case where $Z_i$ indicates a centralized school assignment.
-Borusyak and Hull (2020) compute $\mu_i$ by repeatedly drawing g and averaging the resulting $Z_i$ over draws, holding fixed the non-random w.
+w (e.g., applicant preferences and priorities) according to known formulas $M_i(\cdot)$ (e.g., the DA mechanism).^v As we discuss further below, controlling for $\mu_i = E[M_i(g, w)|w]$, which averages Z_i over the exogenous shocks holding other components fixed, is sufficient to eliminate selection bias in comparisons of individuals assigned different values of Z_i .
+This generalizes the propensity score approach to settings with multivalued or continuous treatments.
+Importantly, this result holds even when Z_i is not generated from a mechanism satisfying the ETE property, or indeed outside of the case where Z_i indicates a centralized school assignment.
+Borusyak and Hull (2023) compute μ_i by repeatedly drawing g and averaging the resulting Z_i over draws, holding fixed the nonrandom w.
 While potentially computationally demanding, this simulation procedure yields a general recipe for extracting useful variation from a complex (but known) assignment scheme.

 DA also generates a variety of other ad hoc instruments, with simpler propensity scores.
 One is a dummy for whether an applicant is offered a seat at their first-choice school.
 This first-choice assignment dummy is randomly assigned conditional on first-choice preference and priority risk sets, which may be simply controlled for.
-Alternatively, qualification instruments indicate whether $g_i$ is better than the worst lottery number offered a seat (controlling for the set of schools ranked).
-Although valid, first choice and qualification instruments are likely to leave much useful assignment variation on the table (Narita, 2016); we illustrate this phenomenon below.
+Alternatively, qualification instruments indicate whether g_i is better than the worst lottery number offered a seat (controlling for the set of schools ranked).
+Although valid, first-choice and qualification instruments are likely to leave much useful assignment variation on the table (Narita, 2021); we illustrate this phenomenon below.^w

-4.3 Estimation with Score Controls
+4.3 Estimation with score controls

 Once computed, centralized assignment propensity scores can be used in a variety of ways to estimate school effectiveness.
 Abadie (2003), for example, proposes estimators for LATEs and related parameters that inversely weight by instrument propensity scores.
-Propensity score matching, as proposed by Rosenbaum and Rubin (1983), is another option for obtaining an equal-weighted average of local causal effects.
-A simple alternative is to adjust for assignment propensity scores in a linear IV regression.
-For a given school j, consider the IV second and first stages of where here $D_i$ indicates enrollment in some school j, $X_i$ is a vector of predetermined controls, and $\tilde{Z}i = Z{ij} - p{ij}$ is a "recentered" offer instrument that subtracts the propensity score $p{ij}$ from the offer indicator $Z{ij}$ .
-Borusyak and Hull (2020) show how such specifications identify weighted averages of conditional-on-type IV coefficients.
-In particular, the IV estimand is given by:
+Propensity score matching, as proposed by Rosenbaum and Rubin (1983), is another option.
+As always, however, when doing IV, 2SLS is best.
+For a given school j, consider second and first stages given by:

-$$Y_i = \beta D_i + X'i \mu + \eta_i, \tag{19}$$
+$$Y_i = \beta D_i + X'i \lambda + \eta_i, \tag{19}$$

-$$D_i = \pi \tilde{Z}{ij} + X'i \psi + v_i, \tag{20}$$
+$$D_i = \pi \tilde{Z}{ij} + X'i \psi + v_i, \qquad (20)$$